kubernetes/enhancements/keps/sig-network/20191104-iptables-no-cluster-cidr.md

 As stated above, the goal is to re-implement the functionality called out in the summary, but in a way that does not depend on a pod cluster CIDR.
 The essence of the proposal is that for the first two cases in iptables implementation and first case in ipvs, we can replace the `-s proxier.clusterCIDR` with some notion of node local pod traffic.

 The core logic in these cases is “how to determine” cluster originated traffic from non-cluster originated ones.
 The proposal is that tracking pod traffic generated from within the node is sufficient to determine cluster originated traffic.
-For the first two use cases in iptables and first use case in ipvs, we provide alternatives to using the proxier.clusterCIDR in one of the following ways to determine cluster originated traffic
+For the first two use cases in iptables and first use case in ipvs, we provide alternatives to using proxier.clusterCIDR in one of the following ways to determine cluster originated traffic

    1. `-s node.podCIDR` (where node podCIDR is used for allocating pod IPs within the node)
-   2. `--in-interface prefix+` (where all pod interfaces start with same prefix)
+   2. `--in-interface prefix+` (where all pod interfaces start with same prefix, or where all pod traffic appears to come from a single bridge or other interface)
    3. `-m physdev --physdev-is-in` (for kubenet if we don’t want to depend on node podCIDR)

 Note the above are equivalent definitions, when considering only pod traffic originating from within the node.